MystenLabs/narwhal/Docker/README.md

 └── entry.sh
 ```

-Under the `authorities` folder will be found the independent configuration
+Under the `validators` folder will be found the independent configuration
-folder for each authority node (it is reminded that each `authority` is
+folder for each validator node (it is reminded that each `validator` is
 constituted from one `primary` node and several `worker` nodes).

 The `key.json` file contains the private `key` for the corresponding node which
 is associated to this node only.

-The [parameters.json](authorities/parameters.json) file is shared across all the nodes and contains
+The [parameters.json](validators/parameters.json) file is shared across all the nodes and contains
 the core parameters for a node.

-The [committee.json](authorities/committee.json) file is shared across all the nodes and contains
+The [committee.json](validators/committee.json) file is shared across all the nodes and contains
-the information about the authorities (primary & worker nodes), like the public keys, addresses and
+the information about the validators (primary & worker nodes), like the public keys, addresses and
 ports available etc.

-It has to be noted that the current docker-compose setup is mounting the [Docker/authorities](authorities)
+It has to be noted that the current docker-compose setup is mounting the [Docker/validators](validators)
 folder to the service containers in order to share the folders & files in it.
 That allow us to experiment/change
 configuration without having the need to rebuild the Docker image.